dataquestio/project-walkthroughs/ridge_regression/README.md

 We'll create our algorithm using python and pandas.
 We'll then compare it to the reference implementation from scikit-learn.

+It's recommended to watch the video on [linear regression](https://youtu.be/z2hpinQggNM) before this one.

 ## Code

 You can find the code for this project [here](https://github.com/dataquestio/project-walkthroughs/tree/master/ridge_regression).